giodc/webba/SECURITY_AUDIT_REPORT.md

 ## Executive Summary

-Your WordPress site was compromised due to **multiple critical security vulnerabilities** in the Webbadeploy platform.
+Your WordPress site was compromised due to **multiple critical security vulnerabilities** in the WharfTales platform.
 The audit identified 7 critical and high-severity issues that must be addressed immediately.

 ### Attack Vector Analysis